 Third, both military and civilian leaders can facilitate consistent dialogue and actively encourage this approach at all levels.
-Major General William Rapp, commandant of the U.S. Army War College, implored that they "have the responsibility to listen to each other and probe the answers they hear."
-Advice cannot be an excuse for failing to coordinate or share materials with one another, or to squelch debate.
+Major General William Rapp, commandant of the U.S. Army War College, implored that they "have the responsibility to listen to each other and probe the answers they hear."^{ToT} Advice cannot be an excuse for failing to coordinate or share materials with one another, or to squelch debate.
 They should become comfortable with relying on informed dialogue to understand and, therefore, appropriately shape national security affairs.
 "Civilians often look at military options to help illuminate [policy] options; military leaders often do not understand that," explained one civilian official with deep experience among senior military general officers.
-But for those who subscribe to Huntington's objective theory of control, "relations between civilians and the military in advisory processes" are often "essentially transactional, rather than collaborative."
+But for those who subscribe to Huntington's objective theory of control, "relations between civilians and the military in advisory processes" are often "essentially transactional, rather than collaborative."^{TO2}

 To help military leaders see this perspective, critical issues related to civil-military relations should receive greater emphasis in professional military education.
 The core curriculum at the U.S. Army War College, for example, spends little time on the subject.
 It examines neither issues of partisanship nor the relationship between the military and society.
-And while it offers an elective course that focuses specifically on civil-military relations, only about 2 percent of eligible students sign up for it.
-103 ourage regular assessment of the effectiveness of such dialogues to better exercise effective oversight.
-To Civilians in the Pentagon, in particular should be aware of each military service's specific norms, values, and beliefs, as these differences will influence their ability to engage with and oversee military affairs.
-For example, one former senior official warned, "There's this magicians union [in which] you're never going to get the military to criticize one another to civilians even when they are screwing up . . . no one will talk out of school."
-Civilians, therefore, need to emulate Secretary Gates, who would "figure out the code words or 'tells' that would let me know whether these men were putting on a show of agreement for me when, in fact, they strongly disagreed."
-No senior civilian national security leaders will be able to do so effectively absent a deep and textured background in national security affairs.
+And while it offers an elective course that focuses specifically on civil-military relations, only about 2 percent of eligible students sign up for it.103

+Civilians, in general, should recognize that civil-military dialogue, including the implementation of decisions, is iterative and should enourage regular assessment of the effectiveness of such dialogues to better exercise effective oversight.104 Civilians in the Pentagon, in particular should be aware of each military service's specific norms, values, and beliefs, as these differences will influence their ability to engage with and oversee military affairs.105 For example, one former senior official warned, "There's this magicians union [in which] you're never going to get the military to criticize one another to civilians even when they are screwing up . . . no one will talk out of school."
+Civilians, therefore, need to emulate Secretary Gates, who would "figure out the code words or 'tells' that would let me know whether these men were putting on a show of agreement for me when, in fact, they strongly disagreed."106 No senior civilian national security leaders will be able to do so effectively absent a deep and textured background in national security affairs.